Anna Sokolow

-Anna Sokolow (February 9, 1910, Hartford, Connecticut – March 29, 2000, Manhattan, New York City) was an American dancer and choreographer known for the social justice focus and theatricality of her work, and for her support of the development of Modern Dance in Mexico and in Israel.
+Anna Sokolow (February 9, 1910 – March 29, 2000) was an American dancer and choreographer.
+Sokolow's work is known for its social justice focus and theatricality.
+Throughout her career, Sokolow supported the development of modern dance around the world, including in Mexico and Israel.

-At the beginning of her career, Sokolow was a principal dancer in the Martha Graham Company (1930-1938) and she soon became an independent choreographer who went on to form multiple dance companies throughout her life beginning with “Dance Unit” in the 1930s and later The Player's Project which launched in 1971 and re-launched in the 1980s.
+At the beginning of her career, Sokolow was a principal dancer in the Martha Graham Company.
+Sokolow soon became an independent choreographer, who went on to form multiple dance companies throughout her life.

 Sokolow choreographed for and set her work on companies around the world, including major companies such as Batsheva Dance Company, Alvin Ailey American Dance Theater, The Jose Limón Dance Company, Joffery Ballet and the Daniel Lewis Dance Company.
 Her work continues to be performed by the Sokolow Theatre/Dance Ensemble in New York City.

 Her work is preserved and set by the Sokolow Theatre/Dance Ensemble and the Sokolow Dance Foundation in Massachusetts.

 Early life

 Anna Sokolow was born on February 9, 1910, in Hartford, Connecticut, and grew up on the Lower East Side of Manhattan.
 Both of her parents were Jewish immigrants from Russia.

 Her father, Samuel Sokolow, immigrated to the U.S. around 1905 followed in 1907 by her mother Sarah.
 Intending to reside in Hartford, Connecticut, Samuel and Sarah eventually moved to New York City for better job prospects.
 Sarah started working in the garment industry when Samuel became disabled by Parkinson's disease.
 A socialist, Sarah was heavily involved in the Garment Workers Union.
 Anna Sokolow was the third child of four born to Samuel and Sarah, preceded by Isadore and Rose, and succeeded by Gertie.

 Training

 Sokolow began her dance training by taking classes at the Emanuel Sisterhood alongside her sister Rose.
 Her first teacher, Elsa Pohl, was influenced by the work of Isadora Duncan.
 Despite the objection of her family, Sokolow moved away from home and dropped out of school in favor of a dance career at age 15.
 While training, Sokolow supported herself by working in a factory.
-She began training under Irene Lewisohn, Louis Horst, and Martha Graham, among others, at the Neighborhood Playhouse at the Henry Street Settlement House in 1925 as a “Junior Player.”
-Talmud, Sokolow's main teacher, had a background in Delsarte and Dalcroze eurhythmics.
+She began training under Irene Lewisohn, Louis Horst, and Martha Graham, among others, at the Neighborhood Playhouse at the Henry Street Settlement in 1925 as a “Junior Player.”
+Blanche Talmud, Sokolow's main teacher, had a background in Delsarte and Dalcroze eurhythmics.

 As a student at the Playhouse, Sokolow studied voice, dance and pantomime.
-She eventually received a full scholarship at the Playhouse, and participated in her first major performance in 1928 as a part of Bloch's “Israel Symphony.”
+She eventually received a full scholarship at the Playhouse, and participated in her first major performance in 1928 as a part of Ernest Bloch's “Israel Symphony.”